derek-knox/Notes/flux.md

 # flux

-*Flux* is an application architecture champions one-way data flow that leverages four distinct parts:
+*Flux* is an application architecture that leverages four distinct parts to attain one-way data flow:
 1. Actions
 2. Dispatchers
 3. Stores